morelrep/morel-theme-generator/_abouts/site-description.md

 title: description
 lang: en
 ---
 MOREL generates web sites from bibliographic collections.
-The MOREL sites gather book covers, excerpts, bibliographic clues, metadata and digital downloads from works stored in the Zotero reference manager.
+The MOREL sites gather book covers, excerpts, bibliographic clues, metadata and digital downloads from items stored in the Zotero reference manager.

 <!-- more -->